apache/incubator-kie-drools/management-console/README.md

 ## Packaging together with the React app

-The application makes use of a separately developed [React UI application](../packages/management-console/package.json).
-The JS based frontend can be built as part of the build of this project by using the `ui` profile, invoked using
+The application makes use of a separately developed [React UI application](../ui-packages/packages/management-console/package.json).
+The JS based frontend can be built as part of the build of this project by using the profile defined in dependency [ui-packages](../ui-packages/pom.xml), invoked by default.
+Using the property `-Dskip.ui.build` as in following command you can skip the build of UI and use what is already built in the respective package:
 ```
-mvn package -Dui
+mvn package -Dskip.ui.build
 ```

-To prepare all the dependencies needed for the build of UI, there's a maven profile activated by `ui.deps` property being specified that user need to run before the actual build.
+To prepare all the dependencies needed for the build of UI, there's a maven profile activated by default.
+Using the `-Dskip.ui.deps` property you can skip the profile.

-The single command to activate both profiles is:
+The single command to disable both UI build related profiles is:
 ```
-mvn package -Dui.deps -Dui
+mvn package -Dskip.ui.deps -Dskip.ui.build
 ```

 ## Creating a native executable